jpoindexter/ReasonOps/docs/api/judgments/index.md

+> 🧠 ReasonOps Context
+Judgments in ReasonOps are structured evaluations of reasoning quality, not just output correctness.
+They include tags, scores, and commentary about where logic succeeded or broke down.

 # 📝 Judgment API Reference

 This document defines the API endpoint used to submit a `Judgment` — a score and optional comment assigned to a `Step` in a model-generated reasoning chain.
 Judgments may be submitted by human reviewers or LLM scoring agents.